Bologna on a Sunday: what to do and where to eat

 At first, its location: the former municipal bakery opened in 1917 to cope with supply difficulties during the First World War.

-Then its permanent collection, with works of local artists like Pirro Cuniberti, Concetto Pozzani, photographer Nino Migliori.
+Then its permanent collection, with works of local artists like Pirro Cuniberti, Concetto Pozzani, and photographer Nino Migliori.

 One last reason to visit Mambo is Museo Morandi, the largest and most relevant public collection dedicated to Bolognese painter Giorgio Morandi.